pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/index.md

 ## Steps

-The walk-through is divided in the following steps:
+This walk-through is divided in the following steps:

 1. [Preparing the environment](step1-environment-preparation)
 2. [Creating the model](step2-model-creation)